-For the record, free software doesn’t mean “low quality.”
-What you will find are solutions that are highly competitive with Illustrator and Photoshop, but don’t break the bank.
+They aren’t your only options though.
+The following solutions are highly competitive with Illustrator and Photoshop, but don’t break the bank.
 They are backed by a community of developers who believe you should have the best tools possible through an open-source platform.
-Below you will find four solutions for illustration and four application for painting/photo editing.

 Just like Illustrator, Inkscape has everything a digital artist needs to create near-photo quality illustrations.
 Your basic toolset includes creating straight lines, freehand lines, shapes, 3D boxes, Bezier curves, spirals, and so much more.
 You can add layers, color fills, and even effects to your drawing such as blurs, bevels, shadows, textures, glows, and so on.

-Text and video-based tutorials can be found here, and you also have access to manuals and quick references right here, including information about keyboard shortcuts and command line instructions.
-To see the full capabilities of Inkscape, you really need to behold this illustration of Sandra Bullock, this sunset in Rio de Janeiro, and this take on Iron Man.
-Inkscape can produce incredible results with no monthly fee required.
+There are plenty of text and video-based tutorials out there, and you also have access to manuals and quick references, including information about keyboard shortcuts and command line instructions.
+All that — and with no monthly fee required.

 Microsoft’s design tool made its debut in 2007 as part of the company’s acquisition of Creature House Expression in 2003.
-The last version of this vector-based illustration tool arrived in 2012 and is now free to use but not officially supported by Microsoft.
+The last version of this vector-based illustration tool arrived in 2012 and is now free to use but is no longer officially supported by Microsoft.
 Still, you can find support provided by the community through the Microsoft Expression forums.

 Feature-wise, Expression Design 4 isn’t as robust as Inkscape.
 It’s a lightweight tool built for developers creating user interfaces, web-based graphics, and so on.
 But it is still great for creating any graphic that doesn’t require loads of visual effects.
 You won’t see tools for blurring and instantly dropping shadows, but plenty of basic options for generating lines and shapes, adding text, creating layers, and more.
 Consider Expression Design 4 as a great utility for generating logos and banners.